ibraheemdev/ibraheemca/content/writings/go-in-twenty.md

 // => [999 2 3 4 5 6]
 ```

 Slices are just a fancy way to manage an underlying array.
 You cannot increase a slice beyond its capacity.
-Doing so will cause a panic, just like with an array:
+Doing so will cause a panic:
 ```go
 nums := []int{1, 2, 3, 4, 5, 6}
 nums[20] = 9